relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Summary and conclusions

-Among the the reconstructions discussed in this work, we have that within the inner region the reconstructions mainly satisfies $|\Delta_r{\kappa}|<0.1\,(10\%)$, with $0.1\,(10\%)<\Delta_r{\kappa}<0.2\,(20\%)$ mostly close to inner region's boundary.
-Higher values are obtained most likely where small substructure is located, like in Ares.
-For $|\mu|$, the higher discrepancies appear close to the critical curves; as expected due to their nature.
+Among the reconstructions discussed in this work, we have that within the inner region the reconstructions mainly satisfy $|\Delta_r{\kappa}|<0.1\,(10\%)$, with $0.1\,(10\%)<\Delta_r{\kappa}<0.2\,(20\%)$ mostly close to inner region boundary.
+Higher values are obtained most likely where small substructures are located, like in Ares.
+When weak lensing is included, the reconstruction provides a more accurate estimation of the mass profile outside the inner region.
+For $|\mu|$, the higher discrepancies appear close to the critical curves, as expected due to their nature.
+The morphological properties of the critical and caustic curves do not show significant changes when weak lensing is also used in the reconstruction.

-Our reconstructions have shown to be capable of recovering the orientation, shape, and size of critical curves.
-For instance, the main problem relies on the irregularities present in the reconstructions.
-We have found a way of reducing such irregularities by means of the smoothing, nevertheless, since critical curves are sensitive to variations, even if they are small they might produce high deviations in $|\mu|$.
-This is a problem that requires further improvements.
+Our reconstructions have shown to be capable of recovering the orientation, shape, and size of critical curves, despite the irregularities present in the reconstructions.
+We have found a way of reducing such irregularities by means of the smoothing.
+Nevertheless, since critical curves are sensitive to variations by nature, they might produce high deviations in $|\mu|$; even if such variations are small.
+This is a problem that requires further improvement.

-Finally, Type 1 and Type 2 reconstructions have produced similar results, with the exception of some minor differences in the recovery of critical curves in favor of Type 2 reconstructions.
-Both require similar computation time.
+We have seen that Type 1 and Type 2 reconstructions produce similar results, except for some minor differences that are related to the input parameters.
+Therefore, it is best to use both types of reconstruction for a given galaxy cluster, which is done by taking several realizations of the reconstruction for each type of reconstruction combined with different initial deflection potentials (if convenient).
+If this is done, it is also convenient to use random seeds for some input parameters.
+Then, by averaging such realizations, the result is even more accurate.
+This process becomes convenient considering the random nature of the grid along the reconstruction.

+We followed this approach for Ares and Hera, where we used the NIE and 2NIE as an initial guess, so that we averaged $40$ realizations of the reconstructions for each cluster.
+As a result, we got a rms on the lens plane of about $0.17\,arcsec$ and $0.16\,arcsec$ for Ares and Hera.
+Also, we were able to recover $240$ of the $242$ images used in Ares, and all the images used in Hera.

-With this work we expect to provide an accessible package written in \python, focused on the characterization of galaxy clusters by using gravitational lensing.
+\relensing\ has shown an incredible capability in terms of producing an accurate estimation of the mass profile of galaxy clusters, along with their properties as gravitational lens.
+Therefore, with this work we expect to provide an accessible package written in \python, focused on the characterization of galaxy clusters by using gravitational lensing.
 This provides users with a wider range of options to choose from, which becomes indispensable in order to validate physical results.